Unirep/Unirep/packages/contracts/README.md

 ---

-## 💡 About Unirep
+## 💡 About UniRep
 **UniRep** is a *private* and *non-repudiable* **data system**.
 Users can receive attestations from attesters, and voluntarily prove facts about their data without revealing the data itself.
 Moreover, users cannot refuse to receive attestations from an attester.

 ## 📘 Documentation

-Read the [medium article](https://medium.com/privacy-scaling-explorations/unirep-a-private-and-non-repudiable-reputation-system-7fb5c6478549) to know more about the concept of Unirep protocol.
+Read the [medium article](https://medium.com/privacy-scaling-explorations/unirep-a-private-and-non-repudiable-reputation-system-7fb5c6478549) to know more about the concept of UniRep protocol.
 For more information, refer to the [documentation](https://developer.unirep.io/)

 ## 🛠 Install